cwu2021/ISMS/workflow/vmm/README.md

 there were some issues related to uvm/pmap and wired pages fixed recently, but i don't think this is one of the panics that would result.</i>
+ - Tuning tools for AMD graphics chips https://www.linux-magazine.com/Issues/2025/297/Tuning-for-AMD-GPUs CoreCtrl and RadeonTop monitor the utilization and clock frequency of AMD chips with the potential for boosting performance.

+More than 10 years ago, Valve Corporation's Steam first saw the light of day as a gaming platform for Linux.
+Following this biggish bang, the free Linux operating system started to gain the attention of gamers.
+Thanks to Steam and its Proton Windows emulation layer, the selection of well-known game titles has grown steadily since then, with many top titles now released simultaneously for Windows and Linux.

+Experience and benchmarks show that some games even run faster on Linux than on Windows thanks to the Proton runtime environment maintained by Valve and the modern Vulkan graphics API.
+The constant improvements to Linux driver support for graphics chips and technologies play a significant role here.
+These technologies include Deep Learning Super Sample (DLSS) [1], NVIDIA's real-time upscaling technology for computer games, and FidelityFX Super Resolution (FSR) [2], AMD's counterpart DLSS for upscaling and frame rate enhancement.

+In most cases, even more improvements are possible: Optimally configured drivers tweak a few more frames per second out of the available graphics hardware.
+AI frameworks and renderers such as Blender also benefit from this: They also tend to use powerful GPU shaders for floating-point arithmetic because they handle the task more efficiently than the CPU.

 ### Keep getting a 'fatal protection fault in supervisor mode' on VirtualBox
 https://www.reddit.com/r/openbsd/comments/yew0ri/keep_getting_a_fatal_protection_fault_in/?rdt=54025
  - I mounted the VDI on the AHCI SATA controller and it worked.